Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter 1: What is Sheet Metal Fabrication?

-Sheet metal fabrication is a process that is used to shape and form thin, flat metal sheets by cutting, bending, punching, and welding them into various shapes.
-Different metals, such as brass, steel, copper, tin, titanium, and aluminum, are formed and configured using sheet metal fabrication.
+Sheet metal fabricating is a process that is used to shape and form thin, flat metal sheets by cutting, bending, punching, and welding them into various shapes.
+Different metals, such as brass, steel, copper, tin, titanium, and aluminum, are formed and configured using sheet metal manufacturing.
 Platinum, gold, and silver are useful for decorative purposes.
 Sheet metal is used to construct numerous objects with varying thicknesses from extremely thin sheets, also known as foil or leaf, to thicker sheets > 6 mm, also known as plate.
 Metal sheet thickness is referred to as gauge and ranges from 30 gauge to 8 gauge with the metal gauge being inversely proportional to the thickness of the metal.

-In essence, sheet metal fabrication entails turning or processing sheet metal into functional parts by cutting, bending, or stretching.
+In essence, sheet metal fabricating entails turning or processing sheet metal into functional parts by cutting, bending, or stretching.
 The process can create holes and 2D geometric cut out shapes while other deformation processes bend sheets into different angles or yield complex contours from stretching.

 The raw material used by fabricators for sheet metal fabrication comes from rolling processes where sheet metal is sold as standardized flat and rectangular sheets.
 In instances where these sheets are thin and long, they come in the form of rolls.
 Thus, the first step in sheet metal fabrication is to cut out a ‘blank’ in the desired shape and size of a sheet from the larger sheet.